CramBL/FPGA-NeuralNetwork/README.md

 ## Example performance
-Sigmoid size is the width in bits of the values in the LUT for the sigmoid function.
+Sigmoid size is the width in bits of the values in the LUT for the sigmoid function, meaning how many steps the sigmoid function is divided into.
+More bits means smaller steps, means smaller disparity between the discretized value and the actual value of the function.

 | Sigmoid Size [bits] | 2   | 3   | 4    | 5    | 6    | 7   | 8    | 9    | 10   |
 | ------------------- | --- | --- | ---- | ---- | ---- | --- | ---- | ---- | ---- |